-The design shall describe each SFR-enforcing module in terms of its purpose and interaction with other modules.
+ADV_TDS.3.7C The design shall describe each SFR-enforcing module in terms of its purpose and relationship with other modules.

-The evaluator shall examine the TOE design to determine that the description of the purpose of each SFR-enforcing module is complete and accurate.
+ADV_TDS.3-9 The evaluator shall examine the TOE design to determine that the description of the purpose of each SFR-enforcing module and relationship with other modules is complete and accurate.